Updated November 2022

 So, what can you do to keep your hard-earned money working for you — and not your insurance provider?
 Use the dental benefits you have – NOW!
 There’s no excuse not to take advantage of them!

 Has it been a challenging year and a half?
 Absolutely.

-Was your dental office closed for a few months?
+Was your dental office closed for a few months in the beginning?
 Absolutely.

 Are you now behind on your checkups and cleanings?
 Probably.